A Guide to Launching a Food Truck Business

 Location

 Choosing a location is very important, I’ve made the mistake of just taking any shop that was available.
 One must know the physical location very well, and if you don’t know, you need to find out where most of your market is at a specific time during the day.
-If you want to position yourself next to other food trucks, you’re going to need to have a very unique product, and create more value than your competitors.
+If you want to position yourself next to other food trucks, you’re going to need unique product and create more value than your competitors.
 Try to keep the product consistent.

 So many things go together with choosing the right location: from how to get there (logistics) to how much it will cost you to get there.

 My pricing changes a little bit depending on where the event is going to be held.
-So, the location is very important, your business can take off so much quicker in the right location.
+So, the location is key.
+Your business can take off so much quicker in the right location.

 My advice to young entrepreneurs starting out is to surround yourself with the right people and to toughen up a bit because the ride is never easy.